-The stock assessment software 'Just Another Bayesian Biomass Assessment' JABBA was applied to explore four alternative data scenarios during the 2017 the swordfish (Xiphias gladius) stock assessment.
+The stock assessment software 'Just Another Bayesian Biomass Assessment' JABBA was applied to produce and evaluate assessment runs using the recent IOTC blue shark and swordfish stock assessments as an example.
 JABBA is generalized Bayesian State-Space Surplus Production Model framework that has previously been applied and tested in the 2015 ICCAT South Atlantic blue shark, the 2017 Mediterranean albacore assessment, the 2017 North and South Atlantic shortfin mako shark assessments and the 2017 ICCAT South Atlantic swordfish assessment.
-JABBA is coded within a user-friendly R to JAGS interface to provide a means to generate reproducible stock status estimates and diagnostics. .
+JABBA is coded within a user-friendly R to JAGS interface to provide a means to generate reproducible stock status estimates and diagnostics.
 Here, we focus on inbuilt JABBA features for evaluating, identifying and potentially improving poor fits to Indian Ocean swordfish stock assessment data that may arise from fitting of multiple standardized CPUE time series with conflicting trends to the available catch time series.
 To ensure reproducibility, JABBA will be distributed through the global open-source platform GitHub and will soon be accessible free at https://github.com/JABBA, pending formal publication of the full JABBA software documentation (Winker et al. in prep.).